eventjumbler/selenium-container-autoscale/README.md

 # Selenium Container Autoscale

-This project provides an easy way to set up a autoscaling container-hosted selenium service.
+This project provides an easy way to set up an autoscaling container-hosted selenium service.
 It works by proxying selenium's http (JSONWire) requests to containers that run browser instances, spinning up new containers dynamically, reusing browsers instances that have been released and shutting down idle containers.

-It currently only works with Firefox hosted on docker containers on hyper.sh but may expand to other browsers and container hosts in future.
+It currently only works with Firefox hosted on hyper.sh containers but may expand to other browsers and container hosts in future.

 This is a work in progress and so should be used with some caution.
 In particular, auto-shutdown has not yet been implemented so be sure to shut down your containers when you're finished.
 It also has no unit tests and may be prone to race conditions when under heavy use (e.g. > 100 concurrent instances).